unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

    and ``self.outstack``), evaluate the associated zero-noise extrapolation.

 The structure of the ``Factory`` class is adaptive by construction, since the choice of the next noise level can depend on the history of ``self.instack`` and ``self.outstack``.
-However non-adaptive methods are obviously supported as particular cases.
+Obviously, non-adaptive methods are supported too and they actually represent the most common choice.
-.

 Once instantiated, a factory can be passed as an argument to the high-level functions contained in the module ``mitiq.zne``.
 Alternatively, a factory can be directly used to implement a zero-noise extrapolation procedure in a fully self-contained way.
-This approach may require more lines of code but can allow for a better control on zero-noise extrapolation method.
+This approach may require more lines of code but can allow for a better control on the error mitigation method.

 To clarify this aspect, in the following sections we are going to perform the same zero-noise